smravi/docco-plus/README.md

 # docco-plus

-> docco-plus is an extension to [docco](http://jashkenas.github.io/docco/) with support for multiple folders and same file name with different extensions
+> docco-plus is an extension to [docco](http://jashkenas.github.io/docco/) with support for multiple folders and same file name with different extensions.

 ## How to use